 - Live chat is not around the clock

 - Support staff are good, but only operate during European business hours

 Great Speeds:PrivateVPN is easy to use.
 Allows up to 6 devices on the same account.
-Small network of servers but fast connections.
+Small network of servers but fast connections with no data caps.
 30-day money back guarantee.

 Read our full review of PrivateVPN.